yokai-crow/pantheon/README.md

 ---

 Thank you for using the WBAN IDS IPS mobile application!
 We hope it enhances the security of your wireless body area network.

+## NOTE

+This project is the Final Year Project of APU/APIIT for BSc (Hons) in Information and Technology, done by Arun Saru (NPI000088).